-- You can commit for a long period of time, say 15 to 20 years
+- Minimal withdrawal commitment for 15 to 20 years

-- No problems in investing a fixed sum each year (you can go for monthly mode)
+- No problems in investing a fixed sum each year or month

 If you are an experienced investor and know where you are putting your money, you probably already know the answer.
 But, if not, here are the conditions when ELSS will score over ULIPs.
 If you: